 Someone who joined the military knows we rotate from unit to unit frequently.
 Depending on your skill set, you could be moving every three to four years.
-If you’ve given your all to your unit and added value during your tour by being a high-performer you usually receive an award and are recognized in some sort of public forum.
-If you do not add value, oftentimes the leadership will still choose to recognize the time you spent with the team in more creative ways.
+If you’ve given your all to your team and added value during your tour by being a high-performer, you usually receive an award and are recognized in some public forum.
+If you do not add value, the leadership will often choose to acknowledge the time you spent with the team in more creative ways.

 I had one Soldier leave who caused nothing but trouble, so we built him an award from old trophies adding an engraving outlining all the times he got in trouble.
 He loved it and still stays in touch with guys from our unit.

 I left a position in my reserve career where I got a sticky note attached to my award from the Soldier who processed it.
 I only spent a year in that job, but I gave up a lot to do well for the unit.
 I enjoyed my time in that position and felt like I grew a lot while adding value to the team.

 After my departure was treated like an afterthought, I didn’t have the same positive feelings about the unit or the people I worked for.
 I didn’t think my time deserved an award, but a note or a phone call from the command would have gone a long way.
 I think the award was to make up for neglecting to acknowledge my contributions promptly.
 Instead of making up for the bitter taste in my mouth, it made it worse.

 The same thing happens in corporate America, but managers need to be even more aware of treating departing employees because the professional space is small.
 The reach of social media is far and wide.

 I had to fire an employee last year right before the holidays.
 Within a few months, that former employee was recommending our organization to other firms.